Medical expert of the article

 - vaccination against hepatitis B is not contraindicated;

-- in the first half of pregnancy, the administration of AS (ADS-M) and PSS is contra-indicated, in the second half - PSS.
+- In the first half of pregnancy, the administration of AS (ADS-M) and PSS is contraindicated, in the second half - PSS.

 Premature babies

-Children with frequent ARI
+Children with frequent acute respiratory viral infections

-Frequent acute respiratory viral infections do not indicate the presence of immunodeficiency and should not be diverted from vaccinations, which take place 5-10 days after the next acute respiratory viral infection, incl.
-Against the background of residual catarrhal phenomena; waiting for their complete termination is often accompanied by the onset of the next infection.
-"Preparation" of such children (vitamins, "adaptogens", etc.) does not enhance the immune response, which usually does not differ from that of the rarely sick.
-Bacterial lysates contribute to the reduction of acute respiratory viral infections.
+Frequent ARIs do not indicate the presence of immunodeficiency and should not be diverted from vaccinations, which are carried out 5-10 days after the next ARI, including against the background of residual catarrhal phenomena; waiting for their complete end is often accompanied by the onset of the next infection.
+"Preparation" of such children (vitamins, "adaptogens", etc.) does not enhance the immune response, which is usually no different from that of those rarely ill.
+Bacterial lysates contribute to the reduction of ARIs.

 Operations